 Who it's for: Plumbers, HVAC techs, and metalworkers cutting steel pipe, threaded rod, cast iron, and stainless regularly where blade replacement cost adds up.

-Check Current Price on Amazon →#4 -- Best Bi-Metal
+Check Price on Amazon#4 -- Best Bi-Metal

-Lenox Gold 22756GR950R Bi-Metal Blades (5-Pack)
+LENOX Gold 21062956GR 9 in.
+6 TPI Bi-Metal Blades (5-Pack)

 Key features